silnrsi/wstr/src/content/docs/reference/styleguide.md

 Image references should not be broken over multiple lines.
 They may still work, however the Decap system does not support them.

-There is currently no special support or styling for image captions, although we hope to add that.
+There is currently no special support or styling for image captions, although it would be a nice addition.
+To add a caption add the caption text on the next line with no blank line in between.

 ### Links